puppetlabs/puppet-docs/source/puppet/4.2/reference/whered_it_go.markdown

 You can still put global modules in `$codedir/modules`, and can configure a global [main manifest][] with the `default_manifest` setting.

+### Hiera Data Goes in Environments by Default

+Hiera's default settings now use an environment-specific datadir for the YAML and JSON backends.
+So the `production` environment's default Hiera data directory would be `/etc/puppetlabs/code/environments/production/hieradata`.

 Some Other Directories Have Moved
 -----